flashcordon/big-history/Histoire-système-solaire.md

 Reconnaissance Orbiter and the Mars Odyssey spacecraft.
 These results suggest that there is not enough CO2 remaining on Mars to provide significant greenhouse warming were the gas to be emplaced into the atmosphere; in addition, most of the CO2 gas in these reservoirs is not accessible and thus cannot be readily mobilized

-CO2 and H2O are the only greenhouse gases that are likely to be present on Mars today in sufficient abundance to provide any significant greenhouse warming.
-While other gases such as introduced chlorofluorocarbons have been proposed as ways to raise the atmospheric temperature2,4–6, these are short-lived and without a feasible source using current technologies; they are therefore not considered further here.

-Below we will discuss the amount of CO2 necessary to raise temperatures sufficiently to allow liquid water; for now, however, take a nominal requirement as being about 1 bar of CO2, which is equivalent to about 2,500 g CO2 cm–2 in the atmosphere.
-For comparison, the present-day atmosphere has an average pressure of about 6 mbar — equivalent to about 15 g CO2 cm–2 at the surface.

-The Martian polar caps contain a seasonal covering of CO2 ice that deposits in winter when the surface drops below the condensation temperature of atmospheric CO2, and disappears in summer when sunlight causes it to sublimate back into the atmosphere.
-This seasonal covering can contain as much as perhaps a third of the atmosphere at any given time, or the equivalent of about 2 mbar

-The Martian north polar cap loses its entire covering of CO2 ice during summer, exposing a residual polar cap.
-This cap consists broadly of water ice with intermixed dust in various proportions to form layers in a stack up to several kilometres thick

-The south polar cap retains a thin and spatially discontinuous cover of CO2 ice after the seasonal frost has disappeared during summer.
-This ice is not thought to be substantial, containing only the equivalent of a fraction of the present-day atmospheric CO2 abundance8.
-Water ice is observed to be present beneath that CO2, and much of the volume of the polar deposits is thought to be water ice with intermixed dust.
-Within the volume of the polar deposits, however, radar measurements show what appears to be a substantial volume of clean CO2 ice buried at depth10.
-This volume of ice, if emplaced into the atmosphere, would provide enough CO2 to double the atmospheric pressure, to an estimated 12 mbar (ref.
-11).
-H2O and CO2 can also occur in a clathrate structure, in which the H2O molecules form a ‘cage’ that can hold CO2

-Although it’s not possible to obtain a more realistic estimate of the possible CO2 content of the polar deposit, 150 mbar should be considered as an extreme upper limit, and it’s possible that there is no clathrate present at all

 Both CO2 and H2O can be adsorbed onto individual grains in the regolith and megaregolith16,17.
 This process involves a